 Chapman has 3 useful tips:

 - Make a to-do list.
-Prioritise your activities for the day.
+Prioritize your activities for the day.
 This will help you focus on the most important tasks.
 You’ll feel more productive and get the most important things done.

 What’s interesting about these tips is how closely they align with creativity.
-As this post explains, clearing your mind and focusing deeply are fundamental for boosting your creativity.
-There are strong synergies between single-tasking and being creative.
+Clearing your mind and focusing deeply are fundamental to boosting your creativity—there are strong synergies between single-tasking and being creative.

-We can practice single-tasking by taking regular mental breaks, engaging in deep, focused work and prioritising our most important tasks.
+We can practice single-tasking by taking regular mental breaks, engaging in deep, focused work, and prioritizing our most important tasks.
 The more we do this, the better we’ll feel and the better we’ll perform in our work and our daily lives.